hngu/leetcode/1306_Jump_Game_III.md

 **Tags**
 - Revisit
 - Dynamic Programming
+- DFS (Depth first search)

 ### Solution
 - I messed up where I had only a visited array that only recorded if you visited in any direction.
 I have to record visited going from the left, or going from the right.
+- You don't need DP.
+Just use DFS with a visited array.
+Worse case, you will need to explore all `arr.length * 2` and having a single visited array is fine.
+Don't need to record going left or right.
+You just have to set visited, then explore both left and right.
 ```
 class Solution:
     def canReach(self, arr: List[int], start: int) -> bool: